Gryffindor0ne/Gryffindor0ne.github.io/about.md

 ---
-layout: page
+layout: welcome
 title: About
 permalink: /about/
+more_posts: posts.md
+sidebar: true
 ---

-# Gryffindor0ne's Blog
+# Gryffindor0ne's Blog 🎩

 ---